• Skip to primary navigation

 • Fill a mason jar with the very thinly sliced red onion.

-• In a small saucepan stir together vinegar, maple syrup, salt, and water.
+• In a small saucepan stir together vinegar, sugar, salt, and water.
 Bring to a simmer and turn off.
 (Alternatively, you can heat in a microwave)

 • Pour the hot pickling liquid into the jar over the onions, making sure the onions are completely submerged.
 Let sit for one hour (with no lid).